- Liver Function

 The treatment of the liver disease depends on its cause.

 What is liver disease?

 Liver disease is any disturbance of liver function that causes illness.
 The liver is responsible for many critical functions within the body and should it become diseased or injured, the loss of those functions can cause significant damage to the body.
-Liver disease is also referred to as hepatic disease.
+Liver disease is also referred to as a hepatic disease.

 Liver disease is a broad term that covers all the potential problems that cause the liver to fail to perform its designated functions.
 Usually, more than 75% or three-quarters of liver tissue needs to be affected before a decrease in function occurs.